Keep your new gifts safe beyond the holidays

 - Don’t place product packaging outside your door or on the curb, this advertises what’s inside your home.
 Dismantle retail boxes before you put them in the garbage or recycling.

-- Gift cards = cash.
-Don’t store them in predictable places such as a desk or kitchen drawer.
-Keep them locked in a safe if you have one or another hiding place.
+- Treat gift cards like cash.
+Don’t store them in predictable places such as a desk, bedside table or the top kitchen drawer.
+Keep them locked in a safe if you have one, or another secure hiding place.
 Make note of gift card numbers and retailer contact information in case you need to report any lost or stolen cards.

-- Don’t leave garage-door openers inside your car for thieves to find and use to get into your home.
+- If you park on the road or in the driveway, avoid leaving garage-door openers inside your car.
+It's easy for thieves to locate and use these to get into your home.

 - Ensure entrance doors and windows, along with their locks and deadbolts are good quality.

 - Keep entrance ways well-lit using motion detector lights.
-Consider installing a security alarm.
+Consider installing a security alarm, cameras or a smart doorbell to deter any unwanted visitors.

 2. Prevent damage or loss within your home

-- Keep plumbing, heating and appliances well-maintained to avoid water leaks, household floods and fire.
+- Inside the home, keep plumbing, heating and appliances well-maintained to avoid water leaks, household floods and fire.

 - Ensure fire alarms work properly and replace batteries every six months.
 Test your alarm monthly.